atc0005/check-cert/README.md

 Address is in the SANs list for the certificate.
 This warning can be ignored for the purposes of reviewing the cert details, Provide a valid FQDN as the server name or the "dns name" if you wish to apply hostname validation.

-### `fixsn`

-A small CLI app used to convert a given (assumed) base 10 number into a base 16, colon delimited hex string representing a certificate serial number.
-Prior releases of this project improperly displayed serial numbers as base 10 values instead of base 16, colon delimited hex strings.
-Using this tool can be useful for one-off conversion of older values to the proper format (e.g., a certs list maintained in documentation).

-It is likely that this tool will be either removed or folded into another tool at a future date, unless others find it useful.

 ### `certsum`